SaleemKamaludin/SaleemKamaludin.github.io/about.md

 ---

 ## Teaching & Mentorship
-I teach a variety of university-level courses in **mathematics, discrete structures, and computer science**.
+I teach a variety of university-level courses in **mathematics, discrete mathematics, and computer science**.
 My goal is to create learning environments where students not only master technical skills but also develop critical thinking and problem solving abilities.

 ---